The 20 Best Neurotoxicity Syndromes Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 James Sejvar, MD, specializes in neurology and is board certified in neurology by the American Board of Psychiatry and Neurology.
 He practices at University of Pittsburgh Physicians, Department of Neurology and is affiliated with UPMC East and UPMC McKeesport.
 Dr. Sejvar completed his fellowship at Centers for Disease Control and Prevention, residency at Mayo Clinic School of Graduate Medical Education, and medical education at Geisel School of Medicine at Dartmouth.
 Dr. Sejvar is rated as an Experienced provider by MediFind in the treatment of Neurotoxicity Syndromes.
-His top areas of expertise are Guillain-Barre Syndrome, Acute Flaccid Myelitis (AFM), Encephalitis, and Zika Virus Disease.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Guillain-Barre Syndrome, Acute Flaccid Myelitis (AFM), Encephalitis, and Zika Virus Disease.
+Dr. Sejvar is board certified in American Board Of Psychiatry And Neurology.
+Dr. Sejvar is currently accepting new patients.

 Experienced in Neurotoxicity Syndromes